wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 PROTIP: Here is how to get started, from scratch, the quickest (and safest) way with the most automation:

-1. <a href="#TaskTemplate">In GitHub create a Template repo for Task to install tools/utilities locally</a>
+1. <a href="#TaskTemplate">Use the GitHub Template to create your repo and use Task to install tools/utilities locally</a>
-1. <a href="#KnownGoodProjects">Obtain known-good Terraform code (from GitHub or Terraform.io)</a>
+2. <a href="#KnownGoodProjects">Obtain known-good Terraform code (from GitHub or Terraform.io)</a>

-1. Navigate to the folder where your HCL-formatted <tt>.tf</tt> files are located.
+3. Navigate to the folder where your HCL-formatted <tt>.tf</tt> files are located.
-1. Obtain cloud credentials and network info from AWS, Azure, GCP, etc.
+4. Obtain cloud credentials and network info from AWS, Azure, GCP, etc.
-1. Define values for variables (AWS credentials and other secrets) or retrieve a variables file from a vault.
+5. Define values for variables (AWS credentials and other secrets) or retrieve a variables file from a vault.

    The <a target="_blank" href="https://www.terraform.io/guides/core-workflow.html">traditional core Terraform "happy path" workflow</a> consists of <a target="_blank" href="https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code">these steps</a>:

-1. <tt>terraform init</tt>
+6. <tt>terraform init</tt>
-1. <tt>terraform plan -out plan_file</tt>
+7. <tt>terraform plan -out plan_file</tt>
-1. Scan Terraform files for violation of policies (running TFSec, etc.)
+8. Scan Terraform files for violation of policies (running TFSec, etc.)
-1.  <tt>terraform apply plan_file</tt>
+9.  <tt>terraform apply plan_file</tt>

-1. If defined, local and/or remote provisioners (such as Ansible) are run on servers to configure their processes.
+10. If defined, local and/or remote provisioners (such as Ansible) are run on servers to configure their processes.
 <br /><br />

 <hr />